42-transcendence-org/42-transcendence/README.md

 + TODO Finish refactor
 + TODO Implement continuous collision detection everywhere
++ TODO Refactor server-side to be single threaded
 + TODO Design the UI, most importantly game menu and alias menu
 + TODO Add player names to the "game-div"
 + TODO Make the game graphics scale with the size of the canvas